software-mansion/starknet-jvm/README.md

 ```

 ### Integration Tests
 Running tests for integration network requires a valid configuration.
-It can be set using environmental variables in your system or IDE, or by sourcing an `.env` file.
+It can be set using environment variables in your system or IDE, or by sourcing an `.env` file.
-Refer to the example config found in [integration_tests.env.example](integration_tests.env.example).
+Refer to the example config found in [test_variables.env.example](test_variables.env.example).
 Please note that while there are publicly accessible gateway URLs, you will additionally need a `RPC node URL` and an `account address` (along with its `private key`), to run these tests.

 Integration tests are disabled by default.
 To enable them, you can set the env variable: